gdext/editor/README.md

 GDExt is still far, far, FAR from finished, so if you want to contribute and help, feel free to do so!
 [Create a Pull Request](https://github.com/gdext/editor/pulls) [Leave an Issue](https://github.com/gdext/editor/issues)
+## H
+h is superior. h is our lord. bow down to h.